What is mindfulness, exactly?

 There are as many definitions for mindfulness as there are people claiming that it will change your life.

 While I don’t consider myself an expert, I have read quite a bit about it and do my own practice regularly.
-Consequently, I’ve come up with a pretty good working definition that I think strikes the right balance between concision and usefulness:
+Consequently, I’ve come up with a pretty good working definition:

 Mindfulness is the mental habit of paying attention without thinking.